The World At A Glance

 Prey – Food

-The wolf is a large carnivore and requires a diet high in protein.
+The wolf is a large carnivore (only eats meat) and requires a diet high in protein.
 Wolves are also referred to as top-level predators because there is no other wild animal that hunts wolves to eat them.
-As a large carnivore, the wolf requires a large prey source, usually an ungulate or hoofed animal, such as deer, moose, elk or caribou.
-These large hoofed animals make up most of the diet of wolves around the world.
-In fact, in most places where wolves live, you will find an ungulate.
-Wolves will supplement their diet with smaller mammals such as beaver, hares/rabbits or lemmings when they can.
+As a large carnivore, the wolf requires large prey, usually an ungulate (or hoofed animal), such as deer, moose, elk or caribou.
+Although the type of ungulate may change in different areas of the world, these large prey animals make up most of the diet of any wolf.
+Wolves will supplement their diet with smaller mammals such as beaver, rabbits or lemmings when they can.
 Wolves occasionally eat garbage and livestock as well.
-This is a point of controversy that requires mitigation by wildlife management agents and, when possible, alternative husbandry methods (guard animals, fencing, fladry, range –riders, etc.).
+Where the worlds of human and wolf overlap, there is controversy that requires a combination of wildlife management and alternative husbandry methods such as guard animals, fencing, range riders, or fladry (rope fencing hung with strips of cloth).

 Habitat – Wildlands

-Wolves were once found in most ecosystems above the 22nd parallel north (north of the equator).
-Currently, they are found in ecosystems as far north as the North Pole and as far south as the 20th parallel (Mexico City, Mexico; Bombay, India).
-With such a wide range of latitudes to live in, you can imagine the diversity in types of ecosystems that wolves live in too.
+Currently wolves are found in ecosystems as far north as the North Pole and as far south as the 20th parallel (Mexico City, Mexico; Mumbai, India).
 From tundra to desert, Great Plains to temperate rainforest, wolves and their prey have adapted to a wide variety of climates and habitats.

-The largest concentration of wolves are now are in the northern regions of the world such as Canada and Russia.
-Why do you think this has changed?
+The largest concentrations of wolves now reside in the northern regions of the world such as Alaska, Canada and Russia.

-Human Tolerance – Humans are likely the biggest influence on the survival of wolf populations around the world.
+Human Tolerance – the biggest influence on the survival of wolf populations.

-We know from history that types of civilizations and cultural beliefs toward wolves shift and change over time influencing human behavior toward wolves and thus, wolf survival.
+We know from history that cultural beliefs and views about wolves shift over time, changing human behavior, and therefore wolf survival.

 Special thanks to the following people and organizations whose financial support made Wolves of the World on the web possible: